Code-Institute-Submissions/DEV451997-PROJECT2/README.md

 As shown above the user is shown the same end screen with slight variations whether they complete the quiz or run out of time.
 In both instances they are given the same options to play/try again or return home whilst being shown their score out of 15.

+## Functionality Testing

+The functionality of the Travel Hub was tested to ensure a seamless user experience.
+Detailed tests, along with screen recordings, were conducted for key functionalities during the user story testing phase.
+Please refer to the User Story Testing section below for a comprehensive overview of the functionality tests performed, including:

+* Quiz Rules Modal
+* Start Quiz Button
+* Home Link in Quiz
+* Question Counter
+* Quiz Timer
+* Question and Answers
+* Quiz Next Button
+* Play/Try Again Buttons and Return Home Button

 ## User Stories

 User Story 1: As a keen traveller I want to: